udevbe/greenfield/README.md

 In the `compositor-module` directory run
 - `yarn install`
-- `yarn generate`
 - `yarn start`

 to start the compositor demo module.

-*Note that the compositor-module built uses Open-API to generate client code to talk to the compositor-proxy and requires `java` to be present on your PATH during build.*
+> **_NOTE:_**  _Firefox needs to be at least at version 113 and `dom.workers.modules.enabled` preference needs to be set to true.
+To change preferences in Firefox, visit `about:config`._

-Go to [http://localhost:8080]() and be greeted with a nice white compositor.
-It has 2 URL input fields that can be used.
-The first input field connects to the provided remote compositor and accepts input in the form of `host:port`.
-The second input field launches and runs Wayland applications in an iframe (experimental) and accepts input in the form of `http(s)://host:port/path`.
+Go to [http://localhost:8080]() and be greeted with a nice compositor running entirely in your browser!
+It has a URL input field that can be used in the same way as you would with a browser.
+Simply type the url of a proxy endpoint and press enter.

+However before we can connect to a compositor proxy, we need to build and run one.

 ## Greenfield Compositor Proxy